Reminders

 None | Agent runs silently.
 Results recorded in history only. | Nothing |

-Channel | Agent posts results to a Slack channel via send_slack_message (called automatically by the agent) | transport + address + Slack configured |
+Channel | Agent posts results to a channel or DM via the generic send_channel_message tool | transport + address, with that channel configured |

-CurrentSession | Re-enters the originating conversation (Slack thread, TUI, etc.) | Active session context at creation time |
+CurrentSession | Re-enters the originating conversation (a Slack/Discord thread, or a TUI/SignalR session) it was created in | Active session at creation; Slack, Discord, TUI, or SignalR only |

 When deliveryRequired is true (the default) and delivery kind is Channel, the execution is marked failed if the agent doesn’t post to the target channel.
 Each failed execution emits a ReminderExecutionFailed warning alert.
 After 5 consecutive failures, the reminder is auto-disabled and a ReminderAutoDisabled critical alert fires.

-For Slack delivery, use netclaw reminder create --delivery channel or set delivery.kind to "Channel" in the JSON directly.
+To create a channel reminder, use netclaw reminder create --delivery channel or set delivery.kind to "Channel" in the JSON directly.

 Runtime behavior